-Supporting Statement of Commissioner Brian Quintenz Regarding Final Rule: Derivatives Clearing Organization General Provisions and Core Principles
+Supporting Statement of Commissioner Brian D. Quintenz Regarding Final Rule: Derivatives Clearing Organization General Provisions and Core Principles

 December 18, 2019